joelcoxokc/generator-soa/readme.md

 `npm run update-webdriver`

-Use `grunt test:e2e` to have protractor go through tests located in the `e2e` folder.
+Coming Soon -- Use `gulp test:e2e` to have protractor go through tests located in the `e2e` folder.

 ## Environment Variables